KamyabSaberi/githubtraining/project.md

-Trial to check if  I can transfer or push to the github
+How to bring changes from remote to the local git pull
+You need to use git pull if you are collaborating or remotely you modified the document